mupq/pqm4/README.md

 The **pqm4** build system assumes that you have the [arm-none-eabi toolchain](https://launchpad.net/gcc-arm-embedded) toolchain installed.
 On most Linux systems, the correct toolchain gets installed when you install the `arm-none-eabi-gcc` (or `gcc-arm-none-eabi`) package.
-On Linux Mint, be sure to explicitly install `libnewlib-arm-none-eabi` as well (to fix an error relating to `stdint.h`).
+On some Linux distributions, you will also have to explicitly install `libnewlib-arm-none-eabi` .

 ### Installing stlink
 To flash binaries onto the development board, **pqm4** is using [stlink](https://github.com/texane/stlink).